-The Green Travel Plan (Travel Information Pack) shall thereafter be provided to residents in accordance with the details approved.
+The Green Travel Plan shall thereafter be implemented in accordance with the details so approved.

-In the interests of ensuring sustainable travel patterns in respect of the development.
+In the interests of ensuring sustainable travel patterns in respect of the residential development.

-Prior to the occupation of any of the flats hereby approved the cycle storage facilities for 27 cycles hereby approved shall have been formed and made available for use.
+8 Prior to the occupation of any of the flats hereby approved the cycle storage facilities for 27 cycles hereby approved shall have been formed and made available for use.
 Thereafter, the storage facilities shall be retained in use solely as cycle storage areas.